Does Mayonnaise Actually Kill Lice?

 Can I use olive oil instead of mayonnaise?

-Olive oil works on the same suffocation principle as mayonnaise and shows similar limitations in clinical testing.
-Studies from the Harvard School of Public Health found that olive oil was no more effective than mayonnaise at killing live lice, and neither product has any effect on nits.
-Some parents prefer olive oil because it is easier to wash out, but the efficacy against lice remains equally low at approximately 20 to 30 percent.
+Olive oil works on the same suffocation principle as mayonnaise and shows the same limitations in testing.
+It is no more effective than mayonnaise at killing live lice, and neither product has any effect on nits.
+Some parents prefer olive oil because it is easier to wash out, but the efficacy against lice remains equally low at roughly 20 to 30 percent.

 What home remedy actually works for lice?

-The most effective home-based approach is systematic wet combing with a professional-grade metal nit comb every 3 to 4 days for at least 2 full weeks.
+The most effective home-based approach is systematic wet combing with a professional-grade metal nit comb every three to four days for at least two full weeks.
 This method physically removes lice and nits without relying on any chemical or suffocation agent.
-Studies show it achieves a cure rate of approximately 57 percent when performed consistently, making it significantly more effective than mayonnaise, olive oil, or other suffocation remedies.
+Done consistently, it reaches a cure rate of about 57 percent, making it significantly more effective than mayonnaise, olive oil, or other suffocation remedies.